Cases of residential school abuse uncompensated because of signature rule

 The lawyer has now asked an oversight committee, which Shapiro has said is the forum to resolve such disputes, to weigh in.

-A spokesman for the oversight committee said its chairwoman, Maya Moran, would not comment.
+A spokesman for the oversight committee said its chairwoman, Mayo Moran, would not comment.
 Neither Shapiro nor Crown-Indigenous Relations Minister Carolyn Bennett responded to questions about the situation.

 Colin Perkel, The Canadian Press

-Note: Note to readers: This is a corrected story.
-A previous version had incorrect first names for chief adjudicator Dan Shapiro and oversight committee chairwoman Mayo Moran.